Alfaepsilon/CTF-Writeups/Machines/Linux/Knife/Knife.md

 ```
 Executing the above command spawned a shell as root, which allowed the root flag to be read.

+## Remediation Steps
+Patch the vulnerable PHP version, and disallow passwordless sudo for james.

 ---

 # References